 back to top ↑

 This week we are talking about emotional pitch.
 This isn't an official term, but it is one that I have heard form actors before.
 The first mention of it that I remember was on the behind the scenes for "The Lord of the Rings."
 Billy Boyd (Played one of the hobbits named Pippen) was discussing a specific scene in the film that comes at the end of the very long trilogy.
 In this scene they are all saying goodbye to some of the main characters and they realize they also have to say goodbye to the main character and one that is closest to them, Frodo.
 In the behind the scenes interview Billy Boyd was talking about how gruelling that scene was to shoot as they were supposed to be very emotional and crying in it.
 These shots took all day to shoot and they had to remain at that emotional level throughout the day.
 He stated how exhausting it was to maintain that 'emotional pitch.'

 Emotional pitch can be described as the level at which emotions are expressed.
 There is a difference between someone who is angry and someone who is furious.
 What brings one from angry to furious is different from person to person, but the difference is clear.
-The same can be said for being sad and being devistated.
-Happy or exstatic.
+The same can be said for being sad and being devastated.
+Happy or ecstatic.
 Tired or exhausted.

 Pixar went head on with emotions and made a whole movie about it, "Inside Out".
 This movie is a story telling masterpiece and the animation throughout is absolutely fantastic.
 Watch this scene as we are introduced to each of the 5 core emotions (characters) in the movie.
 What I want you to notice is that each character has a range of emotions themselves even though their underlying emotion wins out each time (Joy, Sadness, Disgust, Anger, Fear).

-Take a look at some of these clips as well to see how emotion is clearly represented throught the body and face.
+Take a look at some of these clips as well to see how emotion is clearly represented throughout the body and face.

+back to top ↑